-For chocolate peanut butter cookies, add 2 tbsp cocoa powder into the dough.
+For chocolate peanut butter cookies, add 2 tablespoon cocoa powder into the dough.

-To increase the fibre content, add 2-3 tbsp flax meal.
+To increase the fibre content, add 2-3 tablespoon flax meal.

 Feel like a bit of crunch?
 Add 2-3 tbsp hemp hearts (hemp seeds) or coconut flakes into the cookie dough.
 Or, in fact, throw in a handful of chocolate chips for chocolate chip cookies!

-1-2 tsp cinnamon will give the cookies a bit of autumn flavour.
+1-2 teaspoon cinnamon will give the cookies a bit of autumn flavour.